-For a number of the benefit-cost calculations that follow, we are interested in total violent or property crime effects as described in Equations 4.11.18, 4.11.19, 4.11.20, and 4.11.21.
-Total crime changes are used, for example, in computing the victim costs of crimes incurred or the victim benefits of crime avoided when policies change.
+For some of the benefit-cost calculations that follow, we are interested in total violent or property crime effects as described in Equations 4.11.18, 4.11.19, 4.11.20, and 4.11.21.
+For example, total crime changes are used in computing the victim costs of crimes incurred or the victim benefits of crime avoided when policies change.
 For some calculations, however, we are only interested in computing the taxpayer costs of the criminal justice system and, hence, for these calculations, we are only interested in crimes reported to police.
-These reported crime estimates, ΔRC{ν} and ΔRC{p} . are set using the following equations:
+These reported crime estimates, $\Delta RC{\nu}$ and $\Delta RC{p}$ . are set using the following equations: